Manage files

 Choose one or more analyzed files.

-Enter a model name in the pop-up window.
+Enter a model name in the dialog box and click Create.

 Your model is now ready for activation in the Manage models tab.